-Provide the connection information for your Dynamics 365 (online) instance.
+Provide the connection information for your Customer Engagement instance.

-For Dynamics 365 (online), select Dynamics 365 (online) and then click Check Instances to automatically discover all available Dynamics 365 (online) instances from around the globe in your Office 365 tenant.
+Select Dynamics 365 (online) and then click Check Instances to automatically discover all available Customer Engagement instances in your Office 365 tenant.

-Select the Dynamics 365 (online) instance you want to connect to from the list of discovered Dynamics 365 (online) instances for the selected location.
+Select the Customer Engagement instance you want to connect to from the list of discovered Customer Engagement instances for the selected location.
 For more information about the discovery process, see Discover the URL for your organization using the Web API.

-Based on the selected Dynamics 365 (online) instance, the value in the Name field changes.
-You can update the Dynamics 365 (online) name if required.
+Based on the selected Customer Engagement instance, the value in the Name field changes.
+You can update the Customer Engagement name if required.

-For Dynamics 365 (on-premises), select Dynamics 365 (On-Premises) and add the details of your Dynamics 365 instance and provide a unique name to the connection.
+Select Dynamics 365 (On-Premises) and add the details of your Customer Engagement instance and enter a unique name for the connection.

 Click Next .

-The Dynamics 365 Instance pane opens and shows you the details about the connected instance if the connection is successful.
+If the connection was successful, the Dynamics 365 Instance pane opens and shows you the details about the connected instance.

-You can set the Set as default control to ON to have this instance selected by default when creating new links to Dynamics 365 records from social posts.
+You can set the Set as default control to ON to have this instance selected by default when creating new links to Customer Engagement records from social posts.

-If you changed a value in the Dynamics 365 Instance pane, click Save to apply your changes.
+If you changed a value in the Dynamics 365 for Customer Engagement Instance pane, click Save to apply your changes.

-The connected Dynamics 365 (online) instance is now listed in the main pane when you go to Settings > Connections > Microsoft Dymanics Dynamics 365.
+The connected Customer Engagement instance is now listed in the main pane when you go to Settings > Connections > Microsoft Dynamics 365.

-Now that you've connected Dynamics 365 and Social Engagement, you can define entity details in Social Engagement to specify information for the Social Activity entity that is created when you link a post to Dynamics 365.
-More information: Manage the connection between Dynamics 365 and Social Engagement
+Now that you've connected Dynamics 365 for Customer Engagement and Social Engagement, you can define entity details in Social Engagement to specify information for the Social Activity entity that is created when you link a post to Customer Engagement.

-By enabling Microsoft Social Engagement to connect to Microsoft Dynamics 365, you will allow data to be sent to Dynamics 365 using an individual action on a post or automation rules.
+By enabling Microsoft Social Engagement to connect to Dynamics 365 for Customer Engagement, you will allow data to be sent to Customer Engagement apps using an individual action on a post or automation rules.

-Dynamics 365 stores the data from Microsoft Social Engagement as a SocialActivity and a SocialProfile entity, and subsequently may convert the SocialActivity into a different record type based on predefined rules.
-Any Dynamics 365 user with the required permission to access Dynamics 365 records will be able to access and/or process this data.
+Customer Engagement apps store the data from Microsoft Social Engagement as a SocialActivity and a SocialProfile entity, and subsequently may convert the SocialActivity into a different record type based on predefined rules.
+Any Customer Engagement user with the required permission to access Customer Engagement records will be able to access and/or process this data.

 Note that the data sent from Microsoft Social Engagement includes both Social Content and customer data.
 Specifically, the data includes Social Content information about the social post (author and text) as well as customer data in the form of enriched information, such as sentiment and tags.
-For complete information about the content of the data sent to Dynamics 365, please see the payload properties topic.
+For complete information about the content of the data sent to Customer Engagement apps, please see the payload properties topic.

-Create a Dynamics 365 record from a social post
+Create a Dynamics 365 for Customer Engagement record from a social post

-Manage the connection between Dynamics 365 and Social Engagement
+Manage the connection between Dynamics 365 for Customer Engagement instances and Social Engagement